-Over the past three years, Sternberg and his partners have invested more than $20 million of capital improvements to Tropicana Field—including new LED lights throughout the stadium; an overhauled food, beverage and retail space; the Left Field Ledge; and a reconfigured seating capacity with the closure of the upper deck.
-Fans can now enjoy a more intimate, entertaining and social ballpark experience that represents the very best of Tampa Bay.
+Over the past four years, Sternberg and his partners have invested more than $20 million of capital improvements to Tropicana Field—including new LED lights throughout the stadium; an overhauled food, beverage and retail space; and the Left Field Ledge.
 Since 2005, the Rays total investment in upgrading Tropicana Field is more than $50 million.

 Under his direction, the Rays have implemented a wide variety of fan-friendly policies.
 The organization was the first major league team to convert its ballpark to a cash-free facility, reducing wait times by up to 50 percent at concession and retail locations.
-The Rays also became the first major league club to offer free parking (still in place today for fans who carpool on Sundays), were consistently rated by ESPN as one of the most affordable experiences in all of sports and remain the only major professional sports team in Florida to allow fans to bring food into the ballpark.
+The Rays commitment to technology and innovation has continued in recent years, and accelerated in the wake of COVID-19, with investment in new technologies and building systems to support mobile ticketing, mobile payments and promote a contactless and frictionless fan journey.
+The Rays also have been rated by ESPN as one of the most affordable experiences in all of sports.

 Prior to his ownership of the Rays, Sternberg spent 25 years in the financial securities industry, serving as a partner in Spear, Leeds & Kellogg and then as a partner and managing director at Goldman Sachs, from which he retired in 2003.
 Sternberg and his wife, Lisa, have four children.
 He resides in St. Petersburg.